CRISES IN THE CAPITALIST SYSTEM

 5. Family Separation and Social Suffering.

-Many African families were torn apart due to the recruitment of male members into foreign armies.
+African families were separated because of recruitment of male members into colonial armies.

-This resulted in emotional trauma, social disruption, and long-term suffering, especially among women and children left behind.
+Family separation caused emotional trauma, social disruption and long-term suffering, especially among women and children left behind.

 6. Development of Import Substitution Industries.